-We like to put people into roles that make it easy to define who they are – but if anything is American, it is the fact that we are a beautifully complicated people.
-I have learned that we have to be more than any one thing if we are to succeed.
+We like to put people into molds that make it easy to define who they are.
+Yet what makes us American is the fact that we are beautifully complicated people.
+I have learned that we have to be more than one thing if we are to succeed.

-We began as a nation that wanted to avoid international entanglements, that sought to create a country based on God given Rights and Freedoms – but then we carved out exceptions, created justifications, and have proceeded to fight, be dragged, celebrate, and then claim the mantle as the Land of the Free but also the most powerful Nation in the world with the ability to project power across the globe.
+Our nation began as one that wanted to avoid international entanglements and sought to create a country based on God-given rights and freedoms.
+However, then we carved out exceptions, created false justifications, and proceeded to wage wars, celebrate, and then claim the mantle as the land of the free.
+While still projecting power across the globe.

 When I came home, I saw that we have forgotten some of that.
 Our pride is bruised, and we feel like the good times may be more behind us than ahead.
-We are looking for who to blame.
-We mock our own worth ethics, our communities, our country and we have lost faith in our leaders.
+This leaves people looking for someone to blame.
+We mock our own worth, ethics, our communities, our country and are losing faith in our leaders.

-I see the damage that has been done by wage growth that has been stagnant for decades.
-I can see the overgrown remnants of thousands of working class jobs that we built our homes and our neighborhoods with, but are gone now and we don’t know if our kids will have that opportunity.
-I have seen the way we have had to cut more and more and pay more and more but yet our roads, our schools, and our economies just haven’t gotten better.
+I see in my community the damage that has been done by decades of stagnant wage growth.
+The hollowing out of our towns from lack of opportunities will only become more widespread without a course correction.
+I have seen the way we have had to cut more and more and pay more and more but yet our roads, our schools, and our jobs just haven’t gotten better.

 I was taught that hard work was required to get the job done, that when faced with a problem you assess, make a plan, build your team, and execute.
-Right now we have leadership that fails in those basic mission rules.
+Right now we have leadership that fails in those most basic of tasks.

-I have come home to where my family made their American roots, to where the ground feels good beneath my boots and the air is familiar – and I know that we need to have new leadership if we are going to make sure that we are both true to our roots and have a firm footing to dig our feet into and the direction to drive towards.
-We need real responsible leadership in Congress that works with our farmers, our laborers, our neighborhoods, our churches, and our civic groups.
-We need a Congress that takes seriously the duty of American Power and American Responsibility.
+Now I’m home in Illinois where my family made their roots, where the ground feels good beneath my boots and the air is crisp – and I know that we need to have new leadership if we are going make our needed course correction.
+We need more responsible leadership in Congress that works with our farmers, our laborers, our churches, and our civic groups.
+We need a Congress that takes seriously the duty of American power and American responsibility.

-From my first days on the farm, to serving in the military, and then returning home to my family… I have understood that we must work together to succeed something we are lacking today, but with your help, we will cut a new path to a brighter and better Southern Illinois.
+From my first days on the farm to serving in the military, and then returning home to my family… I have understood that we must work together to succeed something we are lacking today, but with your help, we will cut a new path to a brighter and better Southern Illinois.